ishan-backend/java-concurrency/src/synchronization/README.md

      * Consumer - consuming message and take business action
      * Collection Blocking Queue implementation inside MyBlockingQueue
      * Also, explore ConcurrentHashmap - thread safe
+     * WRITE DATA STRUCTURES THAT ARE THREAD SAFE, CLIENTS SHOULD BE ABLE TO RELY ON YOUR DS.